grkopiec/BookshopBE/README.md

 ## Project Bookshop

-This is repository with application that shows my experimentals creations of Spring application.
+This is repository with application that shows my experimentals creations of spring application.
 This is backend part of application, on *BookshopFE* repository is *angular* frontend.
 This project has been crated ratrer for learning purpouses.

 ## Description